 4. Which aeroplane would you like to fly if you could choose any, and why?

-EA: Hmm, very hard question but probably the SR-71, because of the incredible technology behind every detail of it, especially the engines.
+EA: Hmm, very difficult question but probably the SR-71, because of the incredible technology behind every detail of it.

 5. Is there a technical or design feature on your aeroplane which particularly intrigues you?